-The average deck repair job costs between $200 for simple repairs to $4,500 for more extensive work.
-The total cost to repair a deck depends on the size of the deck, the extent of the problem, and the cost of the materials.
+The average cost of deck repair is $500, and total costs typically range from $250 to $1,200.
+Smaller repairs and fixes cost $48 to $150, and more extensive repairs cost $1,800 to $3,000.
+The total cost to repair a deck will depend on its size, the extent of the problem and the cost of the materials.

 The cost of deck repair depends on the cost of materials used.
 Here are different types of deck materials and their average cost per square foot:

 |Material||Cost per square foot|

 Other contractors may create custom estimates based on how many workers the job will require and how long it will take.

 |National average hourly rate||$55/hour|

 |High-end cost range||$100-$500/hour|